3mma-mack/Riboviz-honours/add-new-dataset.md

 "--exons_preordered",help="Some GFF3 files have exons pre-ordered such that exon with start codon is listed first.
 Effects how multi-exon genes will be combined.",action="store_true"

 ```
+These parameters allow the code to be adapted depending on the format of the GFF and fasta files, which may vary based on how they were created.

 Key qualities of transcriptome style fasta and gff files produced by create_ files for riboviz.R:
 - All sequences are +ve stranded
 - All coding sequences are flanked by a consistent buffer region
 - Each transcript sequence is listed seperately in the fasta file, rather than being the full sequences of chromosomes

+Once created, these annotation files can be uploaded to the annotation folder.

 **Check annotation files**

 **Add your first dataset**